Michael VIII Palaiologos: Constantinople

 15th-century miniature of Michael VIII, National Library of Russia.
 (Note: The illustration of Michael VIII in the Codex gr.
 118 is likely based on another portrait found in the MS Sinaiticus gr.
 2123.
 Both portraits are heavely influenced by Renaissance art.)

 In 1259, Michael VIII defeated the alliance of William of Villehardouin, Prince of Achaea, and Michael II Komnenos Doukas of Epirus at the Battle of Pelagonia.
 According to Geanakoplos, "In the period immediately preceding the Nicene reconquest of Constantinople in 1261 no event was of greater importance than Michael Palaeologus' victory at Pelagonia."
 This not only neutralized, for the immediate time, the possibility of an attack from enemies on his Western borders, but also improved Michael's legitimacy by showing him as a competent leader.

 Despite this brilliant victory, only one event could remove the stigma of usurper completely from the eyes of his subjects – recovery of Constantinople itself.
-In 1260 Michael personally led an unsuccessful attempt to capture the city.
+In 1260 Michael personally led an unsuccessful attempt to capture the city, who failed as he was tricked by Anselin of Toucy, whom he had captured at the Battle of Pelagonia.
+Anselin was a distant kin as he was a first cousin of Irene Branaina, Michael sister-in-law.
 Rumors of reinforcements for the beleaguered city forced Michael to sign a one-year truce with the Latin Emperor Baldwin II that August.
 Realizing that he needed a navy to effectively besiege Constantinople, Michael concluded the Treaty of Nymphaeum with Genoa in March of the following year.
 Genoese help proved to be unneeded when Michael VIII's general Alexios Strategopoulos captured Constantinople from Baldwin II through treachery on 25 July 1261.